You are currently viewing How to Replace Vital Documents

 College Diploma

 Legally speaking, there’s probably no reason you need this.
-But if you want to have a copy of your diploma, contact the alumni department of your college.
+But if you want a copy of your diploma, contact the alumni department of your college.
 They will tell you the requirements and fees for your school or direct you to someone who can.
 If you’re searching for help finding your high school diploma, try this link.

 Property Deed

 Depending on where you live, you may also be able to access this information online.
-Check with your clerk’s office for more information about your area.
+Check with your clerk’s office for more details about your area.
+In most cases, it takes about 10 – 15 days to get the requested copy.

 Car Title